PriorDrive: Enhancing Online HD Mapping with Unified Vector Priors: Related Work

 \subsection{Online Mapping Based on Prior Maps}

 Recent research has explored the integration of prior maps to enhance the performance of online mapping models.
 P-MapNet~\cite{Jiang2024PMapNetFM} encodes Standard Definition Maps (SD map) as an additional conditional branch and employs a masked autoencoder to capture the prior distribution of HD maps.
 NMP~\cite{Xiong2023NeuralMP} introduces a global neural map prior that self-updates, thereby improving the performance of local map inference.
-MapEX~\cite{MAPEX} categorizes existing maps into three types and refines the query-based map estimation model’s matching algorithm.
-Despite these advances, many studies overlook the potential of online historical prediction maps as a source of prior information.
-Our work addresses this gap by leveraging various existing prior maps in their native vector form to enhance current perception data.
+MapEX~\cite{MAPEX} utilizes existing HD maps and refines the query-based map estimation model’s matching algorithm.
+Although these advancements have achieved considerable results, many studies have overlooked the potential of online historical prediction maps as a source of prior information.
+Moreover, previous methods~\cite{zhang2024hrmapnet,Ma2024RoadPainterPA,wan2025driving,yuan2025unimapgen,li2025multi} typically could only utilize a single type of prior map.
+Our work can uniformly encode various types of vector prior maps to enhance current perception data, fully leveraging the complementary advantages among different prior maps.